-- 87. Much of the maintenance of the register of nationally approved [FET] TVET College programmes involves updating the estimated costs of delivering the nationally approved [FET] TVET programmes.
-During the initial implementation of this policy, substantial work is required to establish an initial set of cost information on nationally approved [FET] TVET programmes.
-Thereafter, most work must concentrate on updating costs in line with inflation rates and other incremental cost if applicable that are applicable to the inputs in question, and on the costing of new or revised training programmes. - 88.
-A [national] funding base rate (FBR) must be maintained and be used as a benchmark for the costing of all other nationally approved [FET] TVET programmes.
-The [national] funding base rate is a rate, expressed in monetary rand terms, indicating the cost of delivering a basic one-year full-time programme.
-The [national] funding base rate is split into the three economic categories of (1) personnel, (2) capital infrastructure and (3) non-personnel non-capital.
-The [national] funding base rate should describe the cost of delivering the least costly programme that exists or might exist.
-This means that the [national] base rate may describe a hypothetical low-cost programme rather than an existing programme.
+- 85. Much of the maintenance of the register of nationally approved TVET college programmes involves updating the estimated costs of delivering the nationally approved TVET programmes.
+During the initial implementation of this policy, substantial work is required to establish an initial set of cost information on nationally approved TVET programmes.
+Thereafter, most work must concentrate on updating costs in line with inflation rates and other incremental cost if applicable that are applicable to the inputs in question, and on the costing of new or revised training programmes. - 86.
+A Funding Base Rate (FBR) must be maintained and used as a benchmark for the costing of all other nationally approved TVET programmes.
+The funding base rate is a rate, expressed in monetary rand terms, indicating the cost of delivering a basic one-year full-time programme.
+The funding base rate is split into the three economic categories of (1) personnel, (2) capital infrastructure and (3) non-personnel non-capital.
+The funding base rate should describe the cost of delivering the least costly programme that exists or might exist.
+This means that the base rate may describe a hypothetical low-cost programme rather than an existing programme.
 Cost effective class size and a minimal requirement for equipment and infrastructure should be assumed.
 Minimum administration and student support overhead costs, as well as industry liaison costs, should moreover be assumed.
-The expected additional cost of providing services for a representative number of special needs [learners] students will be separately determined from the standard [N]FBR and an additional amount added to the [national] funding base rate which will be used to calculate the programme cost for these [learners] students at the same time when [N]FBR is calculated by [DoE] DHET.
+The expected additional cost of providing services for a representative number of special needs students will be separately determined from the standard FBR and an additional amount added to the funding base rate which will be used to calculate the programme cost for these students at the same time when the FBR is calculated by DHET.
 The rate must cover annual depreciation in capital stock.
-In other words, the [national] funding base rate should be adequate to build reserves needed for periodic replacement of facilities and equipment.
+In other words, the funding base rate should be adequate to build reserves needed for periodic replacement of facilities and equipment.
 It need not cover infrastructure backlogs and infrastructure expansion costs.
-The hypothetical programme must be a useful point of departure from which to gauge the cost of other programmes, which would all be more costly or equally costly. - 89.
-In addition to costing the basic hypothetical services implied by the [national] funding base rate, the [DoE] DHET must indicate the costs of all programmes on the register of nationally approved [FET] TVET College programmes relative to the [national] funding base rate.
-This must lead to the funding weights required for the formula funding grid (see paragraph 34).
-These funding weights must include industry liaison time, as well as all the cost aspects covered by the [national] funding base rate (see previous paragraph).
+The hypothetical programme must be a useful point of departure from which to gauge the cost of other programmes, which would all be more costly or equally costly. - 87.
+In addition to costing the basic hypothetical services implied by the funding base rate, DHET must indicate the costs of all programmes on the register of nationally approved TVET college programmes relative to the funding base rate.
+This must lead to the funding weights required for the formula funding grid (see paragraph 33).
+These funding weights must include industry liaison time, as well as all the cost aspects covered by the funding base rate (see previous paragraph).
 The programme-specific funding weights should take into account the fact that actual class size is often lower than the theoretical class size, due to the fact that colleges may not achieve economies of scale, or because one college may not be able to fill several classes offering the same programme to maximum capacity.
 The average additional cost implied by these issues should be worked into the funding weights.
 An important part of the costing work is the formulation of the costing methodology.
 A sound methodology can greatly reduce the attention that must be paid to each separate training programme, and can bring a greater degree of consistency to the entire costing exercise.